Kate Roffey - President

 Born in Sri Lanka, Mohan immigrated to Australia in 1972 where he completed his High School and University education.

-John is the Vice Chairman of Melbourne Football Club and Chair of the Club’s Risk and Audit sub Committee.
-He is also Chair of the Bentleigh Club Sub Committee and a Member of the Investment Sub Committee.
-He has particular involvement at the Board level on the governance structures, risk management and finance operations of the club.
+John joined the Board in 2011.
+He is Chair of the Audit, Risk and Integrity Committee, Chair of the Bentleigh Club Sub Committee and a Member of the Investment Sub Committee.
+He has particular involvement at the Board level on risk management and finance operations of the club.

-John worked in the Accounting and consultancy industries for over 37 years both in Australia and globally.
+John worked in the Accounting and Consultancy industries for over 37 years both in Australia and globally.
 He specialised in Corporate Governance, Risk Management and Finance.

 He is a Fellow of the Institute of Chartered Accountants and a member of the Australian Institute of Company Directors.
 He also holds a Bachelor of Commerce from Melbourne University.
 He is a former member of the Australian Auditing Standards Board.

 David holds a Bachelor of Science degree, a Graduate Diploma in Personnel Administration, has completed the Harvard University Business School Advanced Management Program and is a Fellow of the Australian Institute of Management and the Australian Institute of Company Directors.

-In his university days, he played amateur football in Victoria and Western Australia, with a successful period as president of the University Football Club in Western Australia.
+In his university days, he played amateur football in Victoria and Western Australia, with a successful period as President of the University Football Club in Western Australia.